FrankDocu/Lichess-Development-Onboarding/Working-on-....md

 # Puzzles

-Get some puzzles in your local DB: https://github.com/ornicar/lichess-puzzle-kit
+Add some puzzles to your local DB: https://github.com/ornicar/lichess-puzzle-kit